 Well, we’re going to do our best to help you make sense of all this and hopefully allay some of those concerns that you’ve been feeling about planning a 2021 wedding.

 Wedding Planning for Your 2021 Wedding - A Tailored Guide

 First off, here’s the good news.

-The wedding industry has had a good six months to get a handle on the current situation.
+Luckily, the wedding industry has had a good twelve months to get a handle on the current situation.
 And whilst most suppliers aren’t currently operating at full capacity, they’re ready and raring to go for when they can get back to it.

 Almost every supplier and venue you’re likely to come across is offering free or reduced-cost rescheduling options should you need to postpone your wedding day, meaning the only thing you’re losing in a worst-case-scenario is a little time finding a new date for your wedding.

 Take us here at Tailored Entertainment, for example.
 We’ve published our very own COVID promise, setting out our terms for free of charge rescheduling for any wedding entertainment booked, whether or not you’ve been able to secure wedding insurance.
 This is becoming pretty much an industry standard for most wedding suppliers but be sure to check all of your supplier’s coronavirus advice for weddings before booking to ensure you can move to a new date without incurring any penalties.

 Planning Your 2021 Wedding - Advice From An Expert!